 - The name of the Varsity sport team that you participate in;The injury/illnesses sustained; and the date the injury/illness occurred;

 - A brief explanation of the treatment/services you received (e.g., date seen by Athletic/UHS staff, x-rays obtained, MRI obtained to rule out stress fracture);

 - Explanation of Benefit statement (EOB) from your insurance carrier.

 Covered Expenses/Exclusions/Limitations of the Athletic Activity Fund (AAF)

-- Laboratory testing, diagnostic testing and/or consultations from outside physicians for athletic related injuries/illnesses during the academic year, as well as the summer and break periods.
+- Laboratory testing, diagnostic testing and/or consultations from outside physicians for athletic related injuries/illnesses during the academic year, as well as during he summer and break periods.

-- EKGs and other heart related testing for sport clearance.
+- EKGs and other heart-related testing for sports clearance.

 - Chiropractic, Acupuncture, and Massage Therapy.